-It’s easy to see why Prince was reluctant to give the song away.
-In its final version on 1999, it’s arguably his most impressive vocal showpiece to date: sliding up and down the full length of his range, from low moans to ecstatic gospel shrieks.
-The wheedling ebb and flow of his delivery is a master class in the art of the tease; he draws out every word with delicious anticipation, only removing his tongue from his own cheek for long enough to slip it into someone else’s.
-Like its predecessor on Controversy, the song climaxes in the most literal sense, leaving the singer spent and quivering atop a bed of sighing synthesizers.
-With no disrespect intended, it’s difficult to imagine the Time’s frontman delivering anything approaching this caliber of a performance–and, indeed, Prince and the Purple Rain Era Studio Sessions author Duane Tudahl has indicated that dissatisfaction with Day’s vocals was part of the reason why Prince took the song back.
+By the second take–astonishingly, according to Tudahl, the very one that ultimately showed up on 1999–Prince’s desire to leave his mark on the song is even more evident.
+The arrangement has been fleshed out with bass, guitar, and lush layered synths; and, while Take 1 remained comfortably within Day’s more modest reach, Take 2 is arguably Prince’s most impressive vocal showpiece to date.
+He slides up and down the full length of his range, shifting on a dime from low moans to ecstatic gospel shrieks.
+His wheedling, ebb-and-flow delivery is a master class in the art of the tease; drawing out every word with delicious anticipation, only removing his tongue from his own cheek for long enough to slip it in someone else’s.
+Like its predecessor “Do Me, Baby,” the song climaxes in the most literal sense, leaving the singer spent and quivering atop a bed of sighing synthesizers.
+With no disrespect intended, it’s difficult to imagine the Time’s frontman delivering anything approaching this caliber of a performance–and, indeed, Tudahl has indicated that dissatisfaction with Day’s vocals was part of the reason why Prince took the song back.

 By inserting himself into this scenario, Prince added a not-unwelcome layer of camp to his own developing image.
-There was, of course, an element of silliness in “Do Me, Baby”’s masturbatory dénouement, but nothing quite as silly as the monologue that closes “International Lover,” in which “your pilot Prince” mimics the cadences of a routine air safety demonstration while milking every opportunity for a sexual innuendo.
-There are too many great lyrics to quote each one individually, but I’ll draw attention to, “In the event there is overexcitement / Your seat cushion may be used as a flotation device,” if only for the obvious relish with which Prince delivers the line.
-Writing for the Morris Day “character” allowed him the creative leeway to take the song’s ridiculous themes to their natural conclusion: effectively coining an R&B subgenre–the high-concept slow jam–that successive artists like R. Kelly have either turned into an art form or run into the ground, depending on whom one might ask.
+There was, of course, an element of silliness in “Do Me, Baby”’s masturbatory dénouement, but nothing quite as silly as the aforementioned monologue that closes “International Lover,” with “our pilot” mimicking the cadences of a routine air safety demonstration while milking every opportunity for a sexual innuendo.
+There are too many great lyrics to quote each one individually, but I’ll draw attention to, “In the event there is overexcitement / Your seat cushion may be used as a flotation device,” if only for the obvious pleasure Prince takes in delivering the line.
+Writing for the Morris Day “character” allowed him the creative leeway to take the song’s ridiculous themes to their natural conclusion: effectively coining an R&B subgenre–the high-concept slow jam–that successive artists like R. Kelly have either turned into an art form or run into the ground, depending on whom one asks.